With Vatican In Turmoil Over Abuse Allegations, Questions Remain About What Pope Knew

 Most secular experts reject the identification of homosexuality with pedophilia as retrograde and encouraging anti-gay bigotry.

-On the flight back to Rome from Ireland Sunday evening, reporters asked Pope Francis two key questions — whether it was true that Viganò had told the pope about McCarrick and whether Pope Benedict had issued sanctions on McCarrick.
+On the flight back to Rome from Ireland Sunday evening, reporters asked Francis two key questions — whether it was true that Viganò had told him about McCarrick and whether Benedict had issued sanctions on McCarrick.

 Francis answered neither question, dismissed the letter and told reporters to read it and judge for themselves.